jstoiko/raml-javascript-client/README.md

-## Generate javascript client library
+## Generate a javascript client library from a RAML spec

 '''sh
 $ npm i -g raml-client-generator